Digital Identity Risk Assessment Playbook

 Determine the digital identity risk for each assurance category by assessing the impacts for each community of user, user type, common role, and transactions identified in Step 1.

-- Identity Assurance Levels (IALs) indicate the level of confidence in a claimed identity.
+- Identity Assurance Levels (IALs) indicate robustness of the identity proofing process to determine the identity of an individual and the level of confidence in that claimed identity.

-- Federation Assurance Levels (FALs) indicate the level of confidence in an assertion used to communicate identity or authentication information across applications or across agencies.
+- Federation Assurance Levels (FALs) indicate robustness of the federation process used to communicate authentication and attribute information and the level of confidence in an assertion used to communicate identity or authentication information across applications or agencies.

 The risks and impact assessment considers the risks to both the agency and the user for the transactions.
-The risk to one can be significant while not negatively impacting the other at all.
+The risk to one can be significant while not negatively impacting the other.
 It’s common for government applications to have different assurance levels based on differing impacts and risks for each community of users and transactions.

-Table 3 lists the six impact categories to use.
-This table is a guideline for categorizing the risks and impacts involved in your application users and transactions.
+Table 3 lists the five impact categories to use.
+This table is a guideline for categorizing the risks and impacts to your application’s users and transactions.

 Impact Category | Low | Moderate | High |